dwenzel/t3events_reservation/Documentation/Configuration.md

 You will need two plugins:

 * one for list and detail views of events (Please see t3events documentation for details)
-* on for  the reservation forms
+* one for  the reservation forms

-Create a new page and insert a plugin of type *Reservation* (Create a *General Plugin* and select )
+Create a new page and insert a plugin of type *Reservation* (Create a *General Plugin* and select _Reservations_) Add your storage folder to the _Record Storage Page_ selection.

 ![Reservation Plugin](./Images/create-reservation-plugin.png)